CloudBindle/bindle/tester/docs/test_framework_jenkins.md

 ### Detailed Example - Configuring Jenkins to monitor the develop branch
 Let's go through the steps described above in detail by going through what we had to do to add the monitoring of the develop branch with jenkins.
-That way, in furture, if you need to make changes or add the monitoring of another branch, you can refer to this example as a guide.
+That way, in future, if you need to make changes or add the monitoring of another branch, you can refer to this example as a guide.
 Please note that this example shows you how to do this from scratch.
 That is, it includes steps where you need to get a node and configure it as a jenkins slave.
 If you already have that done, feel free to skip those steps.

 #### Step 1 - Get a launcher host for jenkins
 You can get a launcher host for jenkins by launching an instance from OICR openstack's web console (https://sweng.os.oicr.on.ca/horizon/).
-Please make sure you use a keypair that can be shared with others so that others can get access to the jenkins node as well.
-The recommended instance type for this launcher would be "m1.xlarge" since the server needs to be pretty powerfull so that it has the ability launch and provision multiple clusters concurrently.
+Please make sure you use a key pair that can be shared with others so that others can get access to the jenkins node as well.
+The recommended instance type for this launcher would be "m1.xlarge" since the server needs to be pretty powerful so that it has the ability launch and provision multiple clusters concurrently.
 Also, give a descriptive name to the node (ex. bindle_jenkins_slave_1) so that it is recognizable by others as well.
 This will be the node that will be used by jenkins to launch and provision clusters using Bindle and testing them using the Bindle Tester.

 #### Step 2 - Provision the slave node via seqware-sandbox
 Next, we need to provision the launcher host by using an existing ansible playbook that creates jenkins slave nodes and also installs the required dependencies to it.
-Before we dive into the usage of ansible playbook, please ssh into the launcher host you created and copy the contents of you pub key located at "~/.ssh/id_rsa.pub".
+Before we dive into the usage of ansible playbook, please ssh into the launcher host you created and copy the contents of your pub key located at "~/.ssh/id_rsa.pub".
 Once you have that done, follow this:

      # clone seqware-sandbox on your computer
      git clone https://github.com/SeqWare/seqware-sandbox.git